Introduction

 1. Under Polygons change Algorithm output to Pre-calculated Value, then press the Expression button.

-1. In the Expression Dialog, we need to select output from any one of the Extract by location algorithms based on the user condition of @usespatialindex.
+1. In the Expression Dialog, we need to select output from any one of the Extract by location algorithms based on the user condition of @use_spatial_index.
 We can use the if condition to return a layer based on user input.
 Use the expression below.
 Remember to pick the variables from the list and double-click them to enter them in your expression.
 If you had named the algorithms or input differently, the variable names will be different for you.
 Click OK.

-if( @usespatialindex ,
+if( @use_spatial_index ,

 @Extract_by_location__Spatial_Index__OUTPUT ,